BALTIC-AMERICAN

 Apply

-1. BAFF APPLICATION (DOWNLOAD YOUR APPLICATION HERE)
+1. DOWNLOAD YOUR APPLICATION HERE

 3. U.S. SPEAKER’S CV

-4. PROOF OF LEGAL STATUS OF YOUR ORGANIZATION
+4. PROOF OF LEGAL STATUS OF YOUR ORGANIZATION (can be in a local language).

-EMAIL YOUR APPLICATION MATERIALS TO BAFFINFO@CIEE.ORG.
 Please ensure that your PDF file sizes are below 2 MB.

 Funded Projects